digital-bauhaus/python-project-template/README.md

              itself.
 This will also run in the CI.
 * `codeformat`: Format all source and test files with Black.
 * `distribution`: Build the source distribution and wheel packages.
+* `docs`: Build the documentation with Sphinx
+* `docs-spelling`: Run a spell checker on the documentation.
+You can add your own dictionary in `docs/spelling_wordlist.txt`.
 * `clean`: Removes all the local build files.
 Note that this does not include anything in the virtual environment to prevent conflicts with your Poetry workflow.